Seven Mile Bridge: History

 After the railroad was damaged by the Labor Day Hurricane of 1935, the line was sold to the United States government, which refurbished Seven Mile Bridge for automobile use.
 Unsupported sections were added in 1935 to widen it for vehicular traffic.
 Dismantled trackage was recycled, painted white, and used as guardrails.
-It had a swing span to allow passage of boats in the Moser Channel of the Intracoastal Waterway, near where the bridge crosses Pigeon Key, a small island that held a work camp for Flagler's railroad.
+It had a swing span to allow passage of boats in the Moser Channel of the Intracoastal Waterway into Hawk Channel, near where the bridge crosses Pigeon Key, a small island that held a work camp for Flagler's railroad.
 Hurricane Donna in 1960 caused further damage.
 The current road bridge was constructed from 1978 to 1982.

 The vast majority of the original bridge still exists, although the swing span has been removed.
 The 2.2 mi section to Pigeon Key, used as a fishing pier and long open to motorized vehicles to give access to the key, was closed to motorized traffic in 2008 after the unsupported sections began to sag.
 In 2014, the Florida Department of Transportation approved a $77 million plan to restore the old bridge.
 By 2017, the pedestrian section was closed for extensive repairs, and reopened in January 2022.